Scalable High-Resolution Pixel-Space Image Synthesis with Hourglass Diffusion Transformers: Preliminaries

-Another recent approach demonstrated in \cite{hang2023minsnr} adapts the loss weighting at different noise levels based on clamped signal-to-noise ratios (SNR) in order to improve model convergence.
-In the EDM formulation, the loss weighting used is:

-Since the Min-SNR loss weighting is applied for $\mathbf{x}_0$-parameterization, the $c_\text{out}^{-2}(\sigma)$ factor is incorporated to account for the EDM preconditioner parameterization.
+Recent works proposed various improvements to this basic formulation.
+Two notable approaches, which are also adapted by our model, are preconditioning to obtain more suitable prediction targets for the model \cite{karras2022elucidating} and adapting the loss weighting to a clamped signal-to-noise ratio (SNR) $\lambda_{\sigma_t} = \min\{\frac{1}{\sigma_t}, \gamma\}$ to improve model convergence \cite{hang2023minsnr}.
 Another improvement has been the adaption of noise schedules for high resolutions.
 It was previously observed \cite{hoogeboom2023simple} that the commonly used noise schedules that were originally designed for low resolutions (32x32 or 64x64) fail to add enough noise at high resolutions.
 Therefore, the noise schedules can be shifted and interpolated from a reference low-resolution noise schedule in order to add appropriate noise at higher resolutions.